t6kke/BadmintonSkillCalculator/README.md

 For help information run command: `python3 main.py -h`

+More detailed how to commands will be provided once the launch arguments setup is finalized.
+Currently -h is the best option to check how the given version can be used.

 ## ERD of the Tournament and players ELO

 ![ERD](BSC_ERD.png)

 ## Change Log

+### Alpha 3

+- GameHandler package now handles both singles and doubles tournament data.
+- Initial version of defining category details through lauch arguments, this likely will change in the future.
+- Help details updated to give information on usage of category information.
+- Ranamed example excel data for doubles tournament: `test_xlsx_d`
+- Added example data for singles tournament: `test_xlsx_s`
+- Fixed image for the ERD, one to many relation lines towards `players_categories_elo` table were in incorrect orientation.
+- Fixed verbose info formatting in SkillCalc where it gives ELO difference value.
+- Added category detail to the final report output of the given tournament entry.
+- Addititional final report for all users ELO on all their categories.

 ### Alpha 2